 73 Information provided by the General Inspectorate of Border Police.
 Still, the situation is better than it was in 2003 when 80,332 individuals were denied entrance into the country.
 On the other hand, 4,038 were denied exit because they had false documents.
-In 2003, the number of foreign citizens that attempted to cross the green strip between Romania and bordering cross the Romania border.
-Moreover, 29 networks of illegal migration were discovered, involving 158 persons.
+In 2003, the number of foreign citizens that attempted to cross the green strip between Romania and bordering countries dropped from 2,469 to 790.